-The company continues to maintain a solid balance sheet with a net cash positive position and significant ongoing cash flow.
-This enables the business to continue to fund the record growth expected in the next few years from internal cash flow and also maintain the potential to distribute an attractive dividend stream to shareholders.
+The company continues to maintain a solid balance sheet with a net cash positive position of approximately \$180 million.
+This enables the business to continue to fund the growth expected in the next few years and also maintain the potential to distribute an attractive dividend stream to shareholders.